Best Data Science Bachelor’s Degrees (2023)

 Overall, the analyst role has become a catalyst for many social studies graduates who want to transition into data science.

 In addition, a lot of the work in data science is related to optimizing financial decisions and policies.
-So a business or financial mindset is always welcome.
+So, a business or financial mindset is always welcome.

-Is Data Science the Best Degree?
+Is Data Science the Best Undergraduate Degree?

 Data science as a degree itself is not really that hot.
 21% of current data scientists own a concentration in the field.
 And, although the percentage is higher compared to 2019 (12%), Data Science is still very new as a discipline.
 That’s why it isn't widely offered in universities across the globe yet.

-Checking the most-commonly sought-after concentrations in the field, Math and Statistics are the clear leaders.
+Looking at the most-commonly sought-after concentrations in the field, Math and Statistics are the clear leaders.

 The shift in the trend comes from consulting companies not looking for Computer Science majors.